Community Conservation Namibia

 Communal conservancies in 2022

-Community forests in 2021
+Community forests in 2022

-Namibia's communal conservancies and community forests are legally recognised, selfgoverning entities, each with a constitution and an elected management committee.
-They work to conserve and protect the environment and to earn revenue from the sustainable use of natural resources.
-There are also two community associations within national parks, and six regional conservancy associations which act as representative umbrella organisations for conservancies in their area.
+Each conservancy, community forest and fisheries reserve has a constitution and elects a management committee.
+Conservancies, community forests and fisheries reserves work to conserve and protect the environment, and to earn revenue from the sustainable use of natural resources.
+There are also two community associations within national parks, which are managed like conservancies.

 » See an interactive map of Namibia’s conservancies